 What impact will the Elective Allocation process have on Elective capacity?

-Once this process is run, Elective places will no longer be classed as provisional.
+Once this process is run, General Elective places will no longer be classed as provisional.

-Elective modules which are full will no longer be available for student registration unless additional places are made available either by the School or by a student dropping an Elective place on the module.
+General Elective modules which are full, will no longer be available for student registration unless additional places are made available either by the School or by a student dropping an elective place on the module.